Findus23/guides/content/static_pages/jax-xla-options/index.md

 - type: **float**

 Enabled when xla_gpu_auto_spmd_partitioning_memory_budget_gb is 0.
 The memory budget is set to xla_gpu_auto_spmd_partitioning_memory_budget_ratio times the estimated memory usage lower bound.

-## --xla_gpu_triton_gemm_disable_reduced_precision_reduction
-- default: `true`
-- type: **bool**

-Forces any reductions during matrix multiplications to use the accumulator type and not the output type.
-The precision of the dot operation may not increase that much if there is output fusion.

 ## --xla_gpu_dump_autotuned_gemm_fusions
 - default: `false`